The wing of an airplane viewed from inside, with a colorful sunset or sunrise in the background over clouds.

 Each leg separately

-Request your meal for every flight segment.
+Request for every flight segment.
 Systems don't sync between connections, so your outbound VGML won't carry to your return.

 Reconfirm